--> Cabot's Pueblo Museum - Visit Palm Springs tag-img

 About

 You can also learn about Cabot Yerxa’s life and adventures through guided tours.
-These tours take you through his living quarters, workshops, and even underground chambers.
+These tours take you through his living quarters, workshops, and underground chambers.
 The tour guides provide fascinating stories and information about Cabot’s life and the construction of the pueblo.

 In addition to the museum, there are beautiful gardens and outdoor spaces where you can relax and enjoy the desert ambiance.
 The museum hosts various cultural events, workshops, and exhibitions throughout the year, offering visitors an immersive experience.